If you’ve got a young family or are considering starting one, you’ve probably noticed that the issue of childcare has been making headlines recently.

 Another key tenet of the approach is that the environment is seen as the ‘third’ teacher (the parent and the child are the first two).
 The spaces at Reggio Emilia childcare centres are filled with quality materials and are welcoming, authentic, stimulating, nurturing and ever-evolving in order to encourage collaboration, communication and exploration.

 This may all sound very ‘technical’ and it may be difficult for some parents to visualise how a Reggio Emilia classroom differs from any other childcare centre.
 But the difference really is tangible and the best way to experience why this approach is so widely acclaimed around the world is to see it for yourself

 So, if you’re ready to find out more about how your child can benefit from the Reggio Emilia approach to early education, why not pop into a child care centre near you and see the philosophy in action?
-Established provider, Treasured Tots, has child care centres in Bibra Lake and Fremantle and a newly opened child care centre in Mandurah and would welcome visitors wishing to see their loving ‘home from home’ Reggio Emilia-inspired environments.
+Established provider, Treasured Tots, has child care centres in Bibra Lake and Fremantle and a newly opened child care centre in Mandurah and we welcome visitors wishing to see our loving ‘home from home’ Reggio Emilia-inspired environments.

 Book a tour of any of our wonderful centres to ensure our management team are available to show you around and answer any questions.

 If you found this article useful, you might also like "How Play Based Learning Benefits Your Child" and "The Reggio Emilia Approach and Why It’s Great for Kids".